jstetich/FOCB_WQ/Analysis/Surface_Analysis_Recent.md

 # Options for More Complex Models

-We could in principal adjust models for different sampling histories (years and months) but there is likely little value to doing so as the sampling histories are fairly uniform, with the exception of a few sites added recently.
+We could in principle adjust models for different sampling histories (years and months) but there is likely little value to doing so as the sampling histories are fairly uniform, with the exception of a few sites added recently.